magnesj/ResInsight/docs/Completions.md

 - **Fracture Center Info** -- This group displays info on where the center of the fracture is positioned.
 The center is defined to be where the well path intersects the fracture.

 ### Multiple Fracture Creation
 In some cases the user wants to create a number of fractures on one or more well paths.
-Doing this by creating one by one fracture, may be very error prone and time consuming.
+Doing this by creating one by one fracture can be very error prone and time consuming.
 To ease this task, ResInsight has support for creating several fractures in one operation.

 Select one or more well paths in the project tree, right click and select **Create Multiple Fractures** from the context menu.
 Then the **Create Multiple Fractures** dialog appears.
 In this dialog, the user defines where fractures will be created on the selected well paths.
-Different fracture templates and spacing can be used in different K layer ranges in the grid.
-Creating and deleting option lines are done by right clicking the table.
+Different fracture templates and spacing can be used for different K layer ranges in the grid, by adding new options lines to the table.
+To edit an option line, double click the field to edit.
+Adding and deleting option lines are done by right clicking the table.

 ![]({{ site.baseurl }}/images/CreateMultipleFracturesDialog.png)